k-katfish/HP-BRMT/README.md

 # Installation

-Run HP_BRMT_Install.exe.
+Run setup.exe.
 It will handle all of the necessary setup necessary.

+actually idk if it's gonna be like "installed" or just existing.
+TBD.

 # Tips